andreaperlato/bdonw/content/TSPost/2019-02-25-supply-chain-foundations.md

 ![](/img/supplychainbosses.png)
 </center>

-In supply chain we have two bosses: the boss that expect productivity and low cost, and the second boss which is the customer that desire quality at low price.
+In supply chain we have two bosses: the boss that expect productivity and low cost, and the second boss which is the customer that desire quality at low price. </br>

+**DEVELOPING GOOD BUYER AND SUPPLIER** </br>
+Supply chain manager has the responsibility to find a great supplier.
+If a company put their brand in the hand of poor supplier, they risk to lose customers.
+It is important, before to choose a supplier, to ask if this supplier help the company to be better.
+Another thing to consider is the **Production Capability** of the supplier, for example, can the supplier produces milion of batteries on time, abd at best quality?
+Moreover, can we trust on the supplier about our new secret phone?
+Are the supplier committed to improve its battery? </br>

+In modern supply chain is important to understand the relationship between buyer and supplier.
+Just in great relationship, buyers and suppliers share needs.
+One partner need great parts at certain time, and the other partner need directions and resonable timeline to complete the order.
+It is common to use **Scorecards** to comunicate expectations, perceptions, and to start a discussion about future needs.
+This help both buyers and suppliers to work togheter to innovate. </br>
+consider also that buyers and suppliers are not exclusive, and that make the company feel more stable.
+Moreover, this can motivate those suppliers through competition.
+That make each of those suppliers better.
+It also expose the buyer to the different options for improving their end products. </br>